th3architect/dbvisualizer-nuodb/README.md

     public static final String SQLITE_DISPLAY_NAME = "SQLite";
     public static final String[][] DATABASE_NAMES = {{"generic", "Generic"}, {"cache", "Cache"}, {"db2-iseries", "DB2 iSeries"}, {"db2", "DB2 LUW"}, {"db2-zos", "DB2 z/OS"}, {"firebird", "Firebird"}, {"frontbase", "FrontBase"}, {"informix", "Informix"}, {"neoview", "HP Neoview"}, {"hsql", "HSQLDB"}, {"h2", "H2"}, {"derby", "JavaDB/Derby"}, {"jdatastore", "JDataStore"}, {"maxdb", "MaxDB"}, {"mimer", "Mimer SQL"}, {"mysql", "MySQL"}, {"netezza", "Netezza"}, {"oracle", "Oracle"}, {"pervasive", "Pervasive"}, {"postgresql", "PostgreSQL"}, {"progress", "Progress"}, {"sqlserver", "SQL Server"}, {"sqlite", "SQLite"}, {"sybase-asa", "Sybase SQL Anywhere"}, {"sybase-ase", "Sybase ASE"}, {"sybase-iq", "Sybase IQ"}};

+This is not DRY.
+There are at least three places of duplication, in the database-mappings.xml file, as explicitly declared variables per database type in DatabaseFacade, then a third time in the DATABASE_NAMES list in DatabaseFacade as well.
+Not to consider the fact that there is duplication in the profile files too.

 It would have been nice if they built this list on the fly so that anyone could simply extend their environment.
-But alas, it's closed source so I cannot modify it.
-Funny, since they have you go through all the effort of declaring a mapping that you should have to declare it a second time in Java code, huh?
-No DRY here.

-And worse yet, these sorts of abstract methods exist:
+This would mean that the whole 'int getVendor()' silliness could go away.

+Further, these sorts of intrusive abstract methods exist, more wrinkles for anyone trying to add support for a new database; this tends to imply there whole code base is highly coupled, and abstractions for database specific functionality is not clearly separated:

     public abstract boolean isOracle();
     public abstract boolean isSQLServer();
     public abstract boolean isSybaseASE();

 This project is on hold until we get some help from the DbVis folks.
-I am going to go off and add support to an open source tool instead.